 "I'm sorry, Son, but this came on so suddenly.
 I could not say no." He did not show how his son's disappointed expression affected him.

 "Edward, please, there must be some way for you to attend.
-Can't you leave after the concert and come back on Tuesday instead?" his wife tried.
+Can't you come back a day earlier?" his wife tried.

 He shook his head.
 "I'm afraid not, love."
 He turned to his son.
 "I promise to be there for the next concert," he said and continued eating.